 - What to do – Never send money or share personal information on the phone or Internet with anyone you do not know personally.

 In addition to the precautions above, Buxton adds that a good way to protect yourself is to learn how different companies or government agencies communicate with you.
 For example, government agencies typically contact you through the United States Postal Service, so a phone call should put you on alert.
 Another safety measure is to not answer calls from numbers you do not recognize.
 “Answering a spam phone call signals to the scammer that there is a human being – and a potential fraud target – tied to your phone number,” he said.
 “The best defense is to simply let it ring.”

-If you suspect a scam or believe you are the victim of any of the above scams, file a complaint with the Federal Trade Commission.
+If you suspect a scam or believe you are the victim of any of the above scams,.